_edited.png)

 -

-WEATHER: In case of very bad weather, the Tournament Committee may decide to reschedule the Tournament.
-One day fishing constitutes the tournament.
+WEATHER: In case of very bad weather, the Tournament Committee may take a weather day or reschedule the Tournament.
+One day of fishing constitutes the tournament.
 If the tournament is completely cancelled, all boat pools will be refunded and entry fees will be refunded less tournament expenses.
 Regardless of weather, the captain and owner of each vessel are responsible for decisions made regarding the safety of their vessel.

 -